JeffGregorio/LibAG/README.md

 ### 3.5 Up to 16-bit PWM with Timer 1

-Timer 1 has the same prescaler options as Timer 0 {1, 8, 64, 256, 1024}, but has a 16-bit count and compare value.
-The libAG's `Timer1` class also uses a PWM mode that allows a variable resolution.
+Timer 1 has the same prescaler options as Timer 0 {1, 8, 64, 256, 1024}, but has 16-bit count and compare values where Timers 0 and 2 have 8 bits for each.
+LibAG's `Timer1` class uses a PWM mode that allows a variable resolution.

 Here, we modify the previous example for 10-bit output as well as input.